Poojavpatel/dsa/README.md

   * Whenever a function has to return either True/False, initially set result to True, if at any point condition fails set it to False, break, and return result.
   * Whenever a Problem has a **sorted structure**, Try using **Multiple Pointers Pattern with while loop** before Frequency Counter Pattern
   * Whenever we have an **array or string** and we are looking for a **continuous subset of data, use Sliding Window Pattern**
+  * Two methods to solve problems with **Dynamic Programming**
+    **Memoization - Storing the results in memo and passing it to every call**
+    **Tabulation - Storing the result of a previous result in a table (usually an array), Usually done using iteration**
+  * For **Dynamic programming problems using memoization** - **Visualise the problem as a tree** (nodes represnent arguments, the problem should shrink to smaller sub problems eventually base cases)

 ## Big O Notation
   * Used to compare and rate different working implementations